eseite47/citizen/CONTRIBUTING.md

 4. To start the app, run `npm run start`.
 Use the QR code to render the app on your phone.
 Make sure your computer and your phone are on the same wifi network.

+5. Pick an issue on our Github [Project Board](https://github.com/eseite47/citizen/projects/1_) and mark it `In progress`.
+If you stop working on it, make sure to move it back to `To Do`.

 ### Testing
 We do not currently have unit test suites, but we have plan to add testing to our workflow in the coming months.
 See our [Testing feature request](https://github.com/eseite47/citizen/issues/7).